Kjili/boardgame-quickrules/root.rst

 Dominance cards
   | in play for 3+ players
   | can be played for their suit but are not discarded, instead made available to other players (put face-up next to the board)
-  | available cards can be picked up (in hand) in Daylight by spending a card of matching suit
+  | available cards can be picked up (in hand) in Daylight by spending a card of matching suit (spending a bird card means you can take any)
   | can be activated only when owning >= 10 victory points
   | can be activated in Daylight (played from hand) -> put it down face-up before you and change the winning strategy (points won't make you win any more)
   | activated dominance cards cannot be removed from play or be replaced -> change of winning strategy is permanent